top of page

 unnamed.jpg

-Dr Charlotte Dean - Director
+Dr Charlotte Dean - Programme Director

 Charlotte is a JNC professionally qualified youth worker.
 She is also a qualified teacher, assessor and internal/external quality assurer with almost 30 years experience in working with young people who are disadvantaged or disengaged and who may have had little opportunity to spend time outdoors in the natural world.
-Charlotte specialises in utilising wilderness therapy techniques and nature-based arts activities to connect and engage young people with the wild spaces around them.
+Charlotte specialises in utilising wild therapy techniques and nature-based arts activities to connect and engage young people with the wild spaces around them.

 Charlotte's previous role before setting up Rewilding Youth was as a university lecturer and researcher specialising in environmental and transformative education.
 Her research focused on engaging marginalised and disadvantaged young people in environmentally focused issues using participatory action research methods.
 She is really interested in exploring how spending time outdoors has an impact on young people's mental and physical health and well-being.
 Charlotte is also really keen to find out whether engaging young people in human rewilding processes, particularly those who are disadvantaged or disengaged and whose voices have been less likely to be heard, has an impact on their social, political and environmental agency.